 It’s important for your child to have regular dental check-ups.
 Your dentist will tell you how often your child needs a check-up.
 Dentists usually recommend every 6-12 months.

-Your child might also see other oral health professionals, depending on his needs.
+Your child might also see other oral health professionals, depending on your child’s needs.
 These include dental therapists, dental hygienists, oral health therapists or specialist dentists like paediatric dentists or orthodontists.

 Dental health care in Australia